THEJACKALS/SillyTavern-ImageEmbedExpressions/README.md

 ## How to use:

-- Add this extension to the program in your SillyTavern file at SillyTavern\public\scripts\extensions\
+- Add this extension to the program in your SillyTavern file at SillyTavern\public\scripts\extensions\(Your Folder)